 Prerequisite(s): SPAN 202, SPAN 231, or consent of instructor.
-This course will satisfy the multicultural core requirement.

 SPAN 350 - Special Topics in Culture and Civilization

 This course will vary per course depending on title.
 Topics will center on cultural or social themes in Spain, Latin America, or both.
 (3 hours)